Start getting travel rewards with the BMO eclipse Card now

 in free travel after $3,000 in 3 months

-This is a brand-new card and the offer is excellent, especially for those who prefer more flexible and easy-to-use points that can be applied to almost any travel expense.
+This is a recently-launched card and the offer is excellent, especially for those who prefer more flexible and easy-to-use points that can be applied to almost any travel expense.

 The BMO eclipse Visa Infinite* also has one of the best earn rates in Canada on certain categories (but not as lucrative outside those categories).

 You also get an annual $50 lifestyle credit that is even more flxible, as it applies automatically to any purchase over $50.
-The credit applies once every calendar year, so you would get 2 the first year of having the card if you get it soon.
+The credit applies once every calendar year, so you would get 2 the first year of having the card.

 You’ll get all that for free as the $120 card fee is waived the first year.